-- identifying and treating of any underlying venous reflux disease (venous reflux refers to the backward and outward flow from the deep to the superficial veins in reverse flow pattern).
-Suffice it to say that unidentified and untreated venous reflux is one of the more common reasons for poor sclerotherapy outcomes.
+- identifying and treating any underlying venous reflux disease.
+Venous reflux refers to the backward and outward flow from the deep to the superficial veins in a reverse flow pattern.
+Suffice it to say that unidentified and untreated venous reflux is the most common reason for a poor outcome.

 Why to wear compression stockings after leg vein sclerotherapy?

-For how long to wear compression stockings after leg vein sclerotherapy and how to wear them?
+For how long and how to wear compression stockings?

-Except for the tiniest spider veins, most patients would probably benefit from a week of compression therapy, although opinion varies among doctors in this regard.
-And no, you don’t have to sleep with them.
-You put them on first thing in the morning and take them out last thing at night, before sleep.
-You can also remove them for a quick lukewarm shower, but avoid hot baths or sauna, as these further dilate your veins.
+Except for the tiniest spider veins, most patients would probably benefit from a week of compression therapy.
+You should put them on first thing in the morning and take them out the last thing at night, before sleep.
+You can also remove them for a quick lukewarm shower, but avoid hot baths or sauna, as these dilate your veins.

 What are the side effects of sclerotherapy?

-Serious medical complications from reticular and spider vein treatment with sclerotherapy are extremely rare when the procedure is performed by a qualified physician.
+Serious medical complications from reticular and spider vein treatment with sclerotherapy are extremely rare when performed by a qualified physician.
 Common side effects of spider vein treatment with sclerotherapy are usually temporary and well tolerated.
-The most common effects of sclerotherapy include:
+The most common side effects of sclerotherapy include:

-- Brown pigmentation and matting (the appearance of blush like microscopic network of fine red vessels).
+- Brown pigmentation and matting (the appearance of blush like a microscopic network of fine red vessels).

 - Allergic reactions to the commonly used sclerotherapy solutions (tends to be very rare).